I am not a member of Phi Beta Kappa. Can I still apply to this scholarship?

 The application will open early November each year, and will close late January the following year.

 When will I find out if I have received the scholarship?

-We will announce Key into Public Service Scholar recipients no later than March 31, 2020.
+We will notify Key into Public Service Scholar recipients in late April.

 Do I need an official transcript?

 You may upload either an official or unofficial transcript, as long as it is up to date and includes all of your coursework at the time of submission.
 An official transcript will be required to formally receive the award.

 Is there a minimum grade point average for this scholarship?